 Governance and Stewardship of Antibiotics

-A key fifth strand to the work in Edinburgh on AMR is understanding how antibiotic use can be governed and regulated at the global level and the challenges to implementing evidence-based policies in countries across the world led by Prof Devi Sridhar.
+A key strand to the work in Edinburgh on AMR is understanding how antibiotic use can be governed and regulated at the global level and the challenges to implementing evidence-based policies in countries across the world led by Prof Devi Sridhar.

 Theme leader: Professor Devi Sridhar